Bellerive, Tasmania, Suburb Profile

 Shopping and services

 Bellerive has plenty of shopping and services for its locals.
 For your essential grocery needs, look no further than Salamanca Fresh.
-If you are seeking your next lotto ticket, newspaper, magazine, or greeting card, the Bellerive Newsagency is your go-to spot.
-Additionally, to ensure your letters and packages reach their destination promptly, Australia Post - Bellerive LPO stands ready to assist you.
+If you seek your next lotto ticket, newspaper, magazine, or greeting card, the Bellerive Newsagency is your go-to spot.
+Additionally, to ensure your letters and packages reach their destination promptly, Australia Post-Bellerive LPO stands ready to assist you.

-Bellerive caters to your health needs with Guardian Pharmacy Bellerive Quay, Dr Humphrey Dental Surgery, and Eastern Shore Doctors, offering a range of medical services.
-You can also get active at Quay Health + Pilates to empower your body upon settling into this wonderful suburb.
+Bellerive caters to your health needs with Guardian Pharmacy Bellerive Quay, Dr Humphrey Dental Surgery, and Eastern Shore Doctors, offering various medical services.
+You can also get active at Quay Health + Pilates to empower your body upon settling into this beautiful suburb.

-Family Based Care fosters independence at home, focusing on reablement strategies to help individuals regain functional capacity and enhance self-reliance.
+Family-based Care fosters independence at home, focusing on enablement strategies to help individuals regain functional capacity and enhance self-reliance.
 Their mission is to empower individuals to embrace life to the fullest.

 The Salvation Army store in Bellerive offers both in-store and online shopping options.
 They sell pre-loved items that have been generously donated by the local community.
 You can always find something new to discover as they add new items to their inventory daily.